Why Kingdom Differences?

 Of course, in Revelation, John paints a picture of heaven that reflects the diversity of peoples that God ordained.
 “After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb, clothed in white robes, with palm branches in their hands, and crying out with a loud voice, ‘Salvation belongs to our God who sits on the throne, and to the Lamb!’”

-How embracing Kingdom Diversity is expressed at SCS
+How embracing Kingdom Differences is expressed at SCS

 As a school devoted to its mission to equip Christian leaders in the world, SCS strives to incorporate instruction, discussion, and action in ways that prepare our students to represent Christ in all environments.
-We have a Director of Kingdom Diversity who serves on the school’s Senior Leadership Team, and his work is supported by staff members and teachers on both campuses.
+We have a Director of Culture and Community who serves on the school’s Senior Leadership Team, and his work is supported by staff members and teachers on both campuses.
 Teachers receive regular training on important topics and current issues facing our students and families, always through a biblical lens.

 Interestingly, the high school club with by far the greatest average attendance over the past three years has been the Multicultural Club, where all students are invited to hear from speakers who bring both interesting perspectives and who profess Christ.